copacoders/dojoweb/python/01-TextBasedGame.md

 ## **Time To Code**
 Now that you know about if statements, it is time to get started on crafting your own adventure.

 In this project, you will use nested if else statements (if-else statement inside of an if or an else) to direct a player through an adventure that you created.
+You can copy the code file for this project using the following link: [Python 01 - TextBased Game Code](https://github.com/copacoders/copacoders/raw/gh-pages/python/01-TextBasedGame.py)

 ### General Guidelines
 - Get Creative!
 This is your moment!
 This is your shot to make the game you always wish you could play, or the book you always wish you could read, or any number of things.